The Brooklyn Mat Maker

 Year 7 (2024-2025): Confirmation and Documentation

-DNA match validation through Heffernan connection
+DNA match validation through descendant of Francis Heffernan connection

 Visual evidence integration and analysis